So, you want to start investing. But what types of stocks should you invest in?

-However, you don’t have to buy an entire $3,000 share of Google if you don’t have the cash.
+However, you don’t have to buy an entire $500 share of Nvidia if you don’t have the cash.
 Most platforms, like Wealthsimple Trade, offer the ability to purchase a fractional portion of a stock, such as 10% of one share.

 In fact, younger millennial and Gen Z investors have proven their affinity for tech stocks.
 According to Hardbacon’s investor survey, technology stocks are stealing the spotlight from financials.
 Among the most popular stocks that Millennial and Gen Z investors were snapping up includes technology stocks like Apple, Amazon, and Shopify.

 Tech stocks are not guaranteed to go up all the time

 One does not blindly invest in tech stocks and expect to make profit.
 Put simply, it’s really hard to pick winners.
 It’s even harder to compete against Wall Street firms full of quantitative analysts who understand the market much more than us mere ordinary investors.
 That is probably why ETFs are so popular: the average investor can leave all the details to the experts, but we’ll talk more about that later.